rui314/chibicc/README.md

     -c path to source to compile
     -Xlinker <arg> Pass <arg> on to the linker.
-    -Wl,<options> Pass comma-separated <options> on to the linker. chibicc [ -o <path> ] <file>
+    -Wl,<options> Pass comma-separated <options> on to the linker.
+    -I<path> Pass path to the include directories -L<path> Pass path to the lib directories chibicc [ -o <path> ] <file>

 ## Examples

+Note that probably you need to define the include parameter and lib parameter to be able to execute these examples outside the chibicc directory.
+If you forgot you will have similar error message :

+    /usr/include/stdio.h:33: #include <stddef.h>
+                                    ^ stddef.h: cannot open file: No such file or directory

+To solve it, add the include and lib parameter like below assuming that we are in the parent chibicc directory :

+        chibicc pointerofpointers.c -I./chibicc/include -L./chibicc/lib

 printing the help